 Build and Pilot Agile Capabilities

-Based upon the recommendations, roadmap, and identified pilot projects developed during an Agility Assessment, the second step in our transformation process is the establishment of a transformation team (comprising of an organizational sponsor, other key stakeholders, and Coveros agile coaches) that will incrementally improve your people, process, tooling, and culture from top to bottom.
-Agile coaches will work in sync at the enterprise, program, and project/team levels to put in place our recommendations and measure their effectiveness on pilot projects.
-Technical, process, and enterprise Agile and DevOps training will be provided to staff as necessary to transfer knowledge to the organization.
+Based upon the recommendations, roadmap, and identified pilot projects developed during an Agility Assessment, the second step in our transformation process is the establishment of a transformation team (comprised of an organizational sponsor, other key stakeholders, and Coveros coaches) that will incrementally improve your people, process, tooling, and culture from top to bottom.
+Coaches will work in sync at the enterprise, program, and project/team levels to put in place our recommendations and measure their effectiveness on pilot projects.
+Technical, process, and enterprise agile and DevOps leadership training will be provided to staff as necessary to transfer knowledge to the organization.
 Key activities in this stage include:

 - Establishment of an enterprise transformation team

-- Incrementally define an approach for Scaling Agile as needed
+- Incrementally define an approach for scaling agile /DevOps capability as needed

 - Enterprise workshops to align organization top to bottom